 Longo is an award-winning researcher, gerontology and biological sciences professor and director of the Longevity Institute at the University of Southern California.

 Seyfried, a biology professor at Boston College, in Chestnut Hill, Massachusetts, does pioneering work in cancer treatment based on the metabolic model.
 He is author of Cancer as a Metabolic Disease, On the Origin, Management, and Prevention of Cancer.
 Seyfried believes that in future all cancer will be treated metabolically.

 Li works with around 40,000 scientists and doctors globally.
 His Ted Talk on eating to starve cancer has been translated into 38 languages.
 He has developed targeted anti-angiogenesis therapies for use after chemotherapy and radiation.

-Trochon asked for a meeting with Air France president, Jean-Marc Janaillac.
-Janaillac immediately offered Air France’s sponsorship for all travel costs.
-The ACCOR hotel chain is sponsoring accommodation costs.
+Trochon started out crowd-funding the conference through his ‘Rethinking Cancer 2017 Facebook page.
+Thereafter, Air France president, Jean-Marc Janaillac offered Air France’s sponsorship for all travel costs and the ACCOR hotel chain the accommodation costs.

-The monuments aren’t up yet.
-However, the conference could signal more movement in a monumental paradigm shift taking place in conventional thinking about cancer treatment.
+The medical monuments aren’t up yet but the conference could signal a monumental shift in conventional thinking about cancer treatment.

-For doctors, it gives the hope of less toxic more effective methods.
-It means less chance of cancer patients describing conventional treatment as “worse than the disease”.
+For doctors, it gives the hope of less toxic, more effective treatment methods – and fewer patients calling conventional treatment “worse than the disease”.

-Trochon aims to “recentre” cancer patients in the middle of conversations about their treatment and options.
-At heart, he wants to help patients to take back the power that is rightfully theirs and not to be afraid to question doctors.
-He also wants to spread the message of hope that conventional medicine often unthinkingly destroys.
+Trochon says that it’s all about “recentering” cancer patients in conversations about treatment and options.
+To that end, he wants patients to take back their rightful power and not to be afraid to question doctors.